 It is comparably lightweight to other comparably featured boots and its mesh panels provide awesome ventilation.
 The toe is heavily rubberized and kicking into rocks on my last steep hike was worry free.
 These boots fit pretty true to size or maybe a 1/4 size bigger, but that allows room for a footbed and sock space.
 I also noticed that my toes did NOT crash into the front of the book on steep downhill descents and that was awesome.

 Great boot, great price.
 I'm sticking with Keen from here on out.

 All Voyageur Mid versions

-In addition to the 4 men's reviews above, there is 1 review for another version of the Voyageur Mid.
+In addition to the 4 men's reviews above, there are 2 reviews for other versions of the Voyageur Mid.
 Read all reviews »